youhgo/WFAPP/readme.md

 The script will check for Docker, set up your `.env` configuration interactively, and launch the platform.

 ### 3. Manual Configuration

+Complete information about installation and configuration can be found in the [Installation Guide](ressources/documentation/INSTALLATION_GUIDE.md)

 If you prefer not to use the automated script:
 ```bash
 cp .env.exemple .env